Samsung Experience Store: Locations

 Samsung Experience Stores are present in over 60 countries across 6 continents.

 Bulgaria

 The first Samsung Store in Bulgaria opened in February 2021 in Sofia, the country's capital, located within The Mall.
 Having initially used the Samsung Experience Store branding, the chain now uses the shorter Samsung Store name.
-As of 2024, there are five stores, four located in Sofia and one located in Plovdiv, with some locations offering television sets and home appliances by Samsung as well.
+As of 2025, there are six stores, four located in Sofia and two located in Plovdiv, with some locations offering television sets and home appliances by Samsung as well.